lgaborini/personal_data_google/README.md

 An empty database is created and saved to disk as `database.pickle`.
 A database is a `Dict`, with an email as the key, and a list of `GoogleResults` as values (empty at start).

-The datbase is then populated by performing Google searches.
+The database is then populated by performing Google searches.
 Currently, the code only parses the first Google result page.

 For every entry in the database, a Google query is performed, either by "email" or "firstname lastname email".